EMDD Faculty & Staff

 Project Manager, Center for Emerging Media Design and Development

-Faith Kellermeyer is a project manager for the Center for Emerging Media Design & Development.
+Faith Kellermeyer is the project manager for the Center for Emerging Media Design & Development.
 She earned her Masters in Organizational and Professional Communication and Development from Ball State in 2015, and was awarded Outstanding Graduate Student by the Department of Communication Studies.
+Her master’s thesis examined memorable messages in campus sexual assault prevention programming.

 While pursuing her graduate degree, Faith served as the recruiting event and social media manager for the Ball State Graduate School.